The ExpressVPN Leak Testing Tools are an extensible suite of Python tools designed for both manual and automated leak testing of VPN applications.

 - Providing robust, automated regression testing of ExpressVPN applications

-We soon came to realise that these tools could actually be beneficial to the broader VPN industry.
+We soon came to realize that these tools could actually be beneficial to the broader VPN industry.
 We thus decided to make them fully available open source under the MIT License.

 We hope that by doing so that we will help provide a more private and secure online experience for all VPN users by: